EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

 2. As the user who runs the GridFTP server, try an `ils` icommand to verify that the information set in the *irods_environment.json* are fine.
-If needed, perform an `iinit` to authenticate the the iRODS user.
+If needed, perform an `iinit` to authenticate the iRODS user.

 2. Add the following lines to the GridFTP configuration file ( tipically *$GLOBUS_LOCATION/etc/gridftp.conf* ):